Universal Pansharpening Model: Methodology

 \subsection{Data Acquisition and Processing}

 We collect the source image pairs from both open-access platforms and commercial satellite providers to ensure data quality and diversity.
-To maintain atmospheric clarity, only samples with cloud and haze coverage below 5\% are retained, while all others are discarded.
-Additionally, we crop all PAN images to $1024\times 1024$ patches, then crop the corresponding MS image according to the precise spatial ratio.
-To enable supervised training and evaluation, we simulate the reduced‑scale MS/PAN image pairs following the Wald’s protocol~\cite{wald1997fusion}.
-This pipeline yields PSBench, a large‑scale, globally‑covered pan‑sharpening dataset comprising 449,936 aligned MS/PAN patch pairs with a total of 1.68 TB, as presented in Fig.~\ref{intro:1-2}.
-For evaluation, we randomly select 1091, 463, 561, and 1029 image pairs from the entire PSBench dataset as test sets for the 4-, 7-, 8-, and 10-band pansharpening tasks, respectively.
+To maintain atmospheric clarity, only samples with cloud and haze coverage below 5\% are retained, while all others are discarded, thereby guaranteeing that the remaining images exhibit high radiometric fidelity and minimal atmospheric distortion.
+Additionally, we crop all PAN images to $1024\times 1024$ patches, then crop the corresponding MS images according to the precise spatial ratio.
+To enable supervised training, we simulate the reduced-scale MS/PAN image pairs following the Wald protocol~\cite{wald1997fusion}.
+This pipeline yields PSBench, a large-scale, globally-covered pansharpening dataset comprising 449,936 aligned MS/PAN patch pairs with a total of 1.68 TB (Fig.~\ref{intro:1-2}).
+As for evaluation, we randomly select 1091, 463, 561, and 1029 image pairs from the entire PSBench dataset as test sets for the 4-, 7-, 8-, and 10-band pansharpening tasks, respectively.